 But a short distance down her journey with cancer, she had an insight into her true nature and what it meant for her future.
 She realized that her wellbeing, her innate ability to love, connect, and create a purposeful life hadn’t been touched by the disease.

-Her cancer diagnosis had shattered her illusions about the future, but it revealed within her a well of wellbeing as deep and wide as the uncertain future she faced.
+Her cancer diagnosis shattered her illusions about the future, but it revealed within her a well of wellbeing deeper and wider than the uncertain future she faced.
 Seeing that she was okay no matter what freed her, in the midst of her treatment, to create a life and make choices which would have been unimaginable before her insight.
-She was free.
+Stepping off was just another step.

 Sounds scary, doesn’t it?
 Living your entire life in freefall.

 But what if you knew you couldn’t get hurt?
 That a net was always there to catch you and break your fall?
 Would you still be afraid?
-That in your falling, wellbeing was always there to hold and guide you.
-Your physical form could get hurt or damaged, and would age for certain, but the innate qualities you were born with, what you really are, would never change, nor grow old.
+If you knew that wellbeing was always there to hold and guide you.
+Your physical form could get hurt or damaged, would age and die for certain, but the wellbeing that you were born with, could never change or grow old.

 We are always falling, being caught and held, whether we see it not.
-When I forget this, which I do on a daily basis, for a while the fear feels real, and I suffer.
-But I too have had the good fortune to see the stuff I’m made of is greater than anything life can put in my path, and I recover quickly.
-The light of that understanding transformed a darkness filled with fears into a sky-blue oceans of possibility, where I am free as a child to play in its waters.
+When I forget this, which I do on a daily basis, the fear feels real, and I suffer.
+But I too have had the good fortune to see the stuff I’m made of is greater than anything life can throw in my path, so I recover quickly.

-You are always being caught.
-You will always be held.
+We are always being caught.
+We will always be held.